Substance abuse: United States

 Substance abuse takes a financial toll on Canada's hospitals and the country as a whole.
-In the year 2011, around $267 million dollars of hospital services were attributed to dealing with substance abuse problems.
+In the year 2011, around $267 million of hospital services were attributed to dealing with substance abuse problems.
 The majority of these hospital costs in 2011 were related to issues with alcohol.
 Additionally, in 2014, Canada also allocated almost $45 million towards battling prescription drug abuse, extending into the year 2019.
 Most of the financial decisions made on substance abuse in Canada can be attributed to the research conducted by the Canadian Centre on Substance Abuse (CCSA) which conduct both extensive and specific reports.
 In fact, the CCSA is heavily responsible for identifying Canada's heavy issues with substance abuse.
 Some examples of reports by the CCSA include a 2013 report on drug use during pregnancy and a 2015 report on adolescents' use of cannabis.

 Special populations

 Immigrants and refugees

-Immigrant and refugees have often been under great stress, physical trauma and depression and anxiety due to separation from loved ones often characterize the pre-migration and transit phases, followed by "cultural dissonance," language barriers, racism, discrimination, economic adversity, overcrowding, social isolation, and loss of status and difficulty obtaining work and fears of deportation are common.
+Immigrant and refugees have often been under great stress, physical trauma and depression and anxiety due to separation from loved ones often characterize the pre-migration and transit phases, followed by "cultural dissonance", language barriers, racism, discrimination, economic adversity, overcrowding, social isolation, and loss of status and difficulty obtaining work and fears of deportation are common.
 Refugees frequently experience concerns about the health and safety of loved ones left behind and uncertainty regarding the possibility of returning to their country of origin.
 For some, substance abuse functions as a coping mechanism to attempt to deal with these stressors.

 Immigrants and refugees may bring the substance use and abuse patterns and behaviors of their country of origin, or adopt the attitudes, behaviors, and norms regarding substance use and abuse that exist within the dominant culture into which they are entering.

+Another factor that can contribute to substance abuse among immigrants is the lack of support that they receive.
+With few social and economic resources available to them, some turn to drugs as a way to cope through the stress that they are experiencing.
+When examining an assimilation model it can be concluded that as immigrants settle into their new environment and adapt to the new culture they are in, the amount as which they use begins to match those of their new environment.
+So in some cases, the amount in which one uses decreases as they adapt to their new society.

 Street children

 Street children in many developing countries are a high-risk group for substance misuse, in particular solvent abuse.
-Drawing on research in Kenya, Cottrell-Boyce argues that "drug use amongst street children is primarily functional—dulling the senses against the hardships of life on the street—but can also provide a link to the support structure of the ‘street family’ peer group as a potent symbol of shared experience."
+Drawing on research in Kenya, Cottrell-Boyce argues that "drug use amongst street children is primarily functional—dulling the senses against the hardships of life on the street—but can also provide a link to the support structure of the 'street family' peer group as a potent symbol of shared experience."